zencart/documentation/content/user/template/other_templates.md

 - Some of these templates were built for WordPress, not Zen Cart, so they don't respect configuration settings and are much harder to work on.
 - Some of these templates were built under PHP 5.6 and need extensive fixing before they can run error-free under current versions of PHP.
 - Some of these templates were built for much older versions of Zen Cart, and haven't been upgraded.
-- Some of these templates will use PHP short tags, which are deprecated and scheduled for removal from PHP.
+- Some of these templates will use PHP short "open" tags, which are deprecated and scheduled for removal from PHP.
 - Some of these templates include old versions of JavaScript libraries, which must be updated.
 - Some of these templates remove large pieces of core code functionality to simplify the template builder's job (because they don't take the time to learn all the things Zen Cart can do with its various configuration switches or product features), which means that things you would expect to work do not.